 The second step is of course irrelevant for the discussion in this article, but if you’re really interested, I learnt this 3-cycle method by Macky.

 Anyway, there are few things as meaningless as positions and relationships between pieces on a Rubik’s cube, so it’s an excellent playground to learn about mnemonics.
-Memorising something like this entirely without mnemonics might be possible with serious amounts of practice, but it’s actually quite easy with the right mnemonics.
+Memorising something like this entirely without mnemonics might be possible with serious amounts of practice, but it’s quite easy with the right mnemonics.

 Apart from having gone through the process myself, I have talked to dozens of people who have vastly expanded their ability to recall things after learning basic mnemonics.
 In fact, my course Hacking Chinese: A Practical Guide to Learning Mandarin includes an experiment where you get to compare brute force methods with simple mnemonics, and most students see significant results even without practising much.